Overview

 Use the multi-select checkboxes in the Replications panel to select the required replications and perform supported bulk actions, with or without column filters.
 Currently, the following bulk actions are supported:

-Add Selected to Group: Add the selected replications to an existing group, a new group, or multiple groups.
+Add Selected to Group: Adds the selected replications to an existing group, a new group, or multiple groups.

-Execute: Execute only the selected replications, with or without replication state filters applied on the Progress Status column.
+Execute Selected: Executes only the selected replications, with or without replication state filters applied on the Progress Status column.

 Delete Selected: Delete the selected replications.